 One Step Closer to Healing

 We are here to remember what we are and why we are here on Earth.
 We offer safe Ayahuasca retreats in Europe with the intentions to:

 Wake up, Clean up, Grow up and Show up.

 Wake up from the conditioning and programming of the past.
 Clean up old emotional wounds and harmful patterns.
 Grow up to the fully expressed, youthfully free, and responsible human being.
 Show up to benefit the world with our unique purpose on Earth.

-Discover our events today, and show up for yourself.
+Now that you have learned everything about Ayahuasca for beginners, discover our events today, and show up for yourself.